Medically reviewed by Drugs.com. Last updated on May 1, 2021.

 - Being young.
 Though adults can have moyamoya disease, children younger than 15 years old are most commonly affected.

 Moyamoya disease is usually diagnosed by a neurologist who specializes in the condition.
-The specialist will review your symptoms and your family and medical history.
-Your doctor will perform a physical examination and may order several tests to diagnose moyamoya disease and any underlying conditions.
+The specialist will review your symptoms and your family and medical history, and perform a physical examination.
+Several tests are generally needed to diagnose moyamoya disease and any underlying conditions.

 Tests may include:

 - Magnetic resonance imaging (MRI).
 An MRI uses powerful magnets and radio waves to create detailed images of your brain.
-Your doctor may inject a dye into a blood vessel to view your arteries and veins and highlight blood circulation (magnetic resonance angiography).
-If available, your doctor may recommend a perfusion MRI if available.
-This type of imaging that can measure the amount of blood passing through the vessels and how critical the reduction of blood supply to the brain is.
+Your doctor may inject a dye into a blood vessel to view your arteries and veins and highlight blood circulation (magnetic resonance angiogram).
+Your doctor may recommend a perfusion MRI if available.
+This type of imaging can measure the amount of blood passing through the vessels and how critical the reduction of blood supply to the brain is.

-- Cerebral angiography.
-During a cerebral angiogram, your doctor inserts a long, thin tube (catheter) into a blood vessel in your groin and guides it to your brain using X-ray imaging.
+- Cerebral angiogram.
+In a cerebral angiogram, your doctor inserts a long, thin tube (catheter) into a blood vessel in your groin and guides it to your brain using X-ray imaging.
 Your doctor then injects dye through the catheter into the blood vessels of your brain.
 The contrast conforms to the shape of the blood vessels to make them more visible under X-ray imaging.

 - Positron emission tomography (PET) scan or single-photon emission computerized tomography (SPECT).
-In these tests, your doctor injects you with a small amount of a safe radioactive material and places emission detectors over your brain.
+In these tests, you're injected with a small amount of a safe radioactive material and places emission detectors over your brain.
 PET provides visual images of brain activity.
 SPECT measures blood flow to various regions of your brain.

-- Electroencephalography (EEG).
+- Electroencephalogram (EEG).
 An EEG monitors the electrical activity in your brain via a series of electrodes attached to your scalp.
 Children with moyamoya disease often exhibit abnormalities on EEG.

 If necessary, your doctor may order other tests to rule out other conditions.

 Doctors will evaluate your condition and determine the most appropriate treatment for your condition.
 Treatment doesn't cure moyamoya disease but can be very effective in preventing strokes.
-The goal of treatment is to reduce your symptoms, improve your blood flow and lower your risk of serious complications such as an ischemic stroke caused by a lack of blood flow, bleeding in your brain (intracerebral hemorrhage) or death.
+The goal of treatment is to reduce your symptoms, improve brain blood flow, and lower your risk of serious complications such as an ischemic stroke caused by a lack of blood flow, bleeding in your brain (intracerebral hemorrhage) or death.
 The prognosis for moyamoya disease depends on several factors, including:

 Your treatment may include:

-Medications may be prescribed to reduce the risk of stroke or to aid in seizure control, including:
+Medications may be prescribed to manage symptoms, to reduce the risk of a stroke or to aid in seizure control, including:

 - Blood thinners.
-After you're diagnosed with moyamoya disease, if you have mild or no symptoms at first, then your doctor may recommend you take aspirin or other blood thinner to prevent strokes.
+After you're diagnosed with moyamoya disease, if you have mild or no symptoms at first, then your doctor may recommend that you take aspirin or another blood thinner to prevent strokes.

 - Calcium channel blockers.
-Also known as calcium antagonists, this type of medication may improve symptoms of headache and possibly reduce symptoms related to transient ischemic attacks.
+Also known as calcium antagonists, this type of medication may prove helpful in managing symptoms of headaches and possibly reduce symptoms related to transient ischemic attacks.
 These drugs can help manage blood pressure, which is essential in people with moyamoya disease to prevent blood vessel damage.

 Early surgical treatment can help slow progression of moyamoya disease.
-If you develop symptoms or strokes and/or if tests show evidence of low blood flow, your doctor may recommend revascularization surgery.
+If you develop symptoms or strokes and/or if tests show evidence of low blood flow to your brain, your doctor may recommend revascularization surgery.

 In revascularization surgery, surgeons bypass blocked arteries by connecting blood vessels on the outside and inside of the skull to help restore blood flow to your brain.
-Your doctor may use direct or indirect revascularization procedures, or a combination of both.
+This may include direct or indirect revascularization procedures, or a combination of both.

 Direct revascularization procedures.
 In direct revascularization surgery, surgeons stitch (suture) the scalp artery directly to a brain artery (superficial temporal artery to middle cerebral artery bypass surgery) to increase blood flow to your brain immediately.

 Indirect revascularization procedures.
 In indirect revascularization, the goal is to lay over the brain surface blood-rich tissues to increase blood flow to your brain gradually over time.
 In high-volume surgical centers, indirect revascularization is almost always combined with direct revascularization in adult patients.

 Types of indirect revascularization procedures include encephaloduroarteriosynangiosis (EDAS) or encephalomyosynangiosis (EMS), or a combination of both.

-Your surgeon makes a small temporary opening on the skin to expose the artery, then makes an opening in your skull directly beneath the artery and attaches (sutures) the intact scalp artery to the surface of your brain, which allows blood vessels from the artery to grow into your brain over time.
+Your surgeon makes a small temporary opening on the skin to expose the artery, then makes an opening in your skull directly beneath the artery.
+The surgeon lays the intact scalp artery to the surface of your brain, which allows blood vessels from the artery to grow into your brain over time.
 The surgeon then replaces the bone and closes the opening in your skull.

-In EMS, your surgeon separates (dissects) a muscle in the temple region of your forehead and places it onto the surface of your brain through an opening in your skull to help restore blood flow.
+In encephalomyosynangiosis (EMS), your surgeon separates (dissects) a muscle in the temple region of your forehead and places it onto the surface of your brain through an opening in your skull to help restore blood flow.